Since pre-Columbian times, Maricopa has had three distinct locations, each with its unique history.

 In 1912, under President Taft, the federal government established reservation land south of Maricopa Junction.
 Less than a year later the federal government shrunk the reservation by half due to opposition from area farmers.
 Ak-Chin Indian Community was established in 1961.

 The population of Maricopa in 1920 was 381.
 In 1930, in the first year of the Great Depression, that number was reduced to 143.
-Later, in 1935, The M&P Line closed, and, over the following decade, struggled with the effects of the Depression and then a war-time economy.
+Later, in 1935, the M&P Line closed.
+Over the following decade, the area struggled with the effects of the Depression and then a war-time economy.